 The instructions for Items 1-7 and 9 below are for taxable entities that are filing as a separate entity and not as part of a combined group.
-A combined group should follow these specific instructions for each member of the group, creating a combinations and eliminations schedule, and then add across each item to determine the amounts that will be reported for the group.
+A combined group should follow these specific instructions for each member of the group and then add across each item to determine the amounts that will be reported for the group.
 Intercompany eliminations should be reported on Item 9 as an exclusion from revenue.